 Billed as a ‘concoction of horror, eroticism and haunted electronics’, Chicago filmmaker Rhys Bevan’s experimental 3D animation Underfoot sees a snaking plug rejected by an incompatible socket and a trapped sinister conciseness making a bid for freedom.
-Or at least that’s what I think happens, it’s probably better if I just let Rhys explain it to you.
+Or at least that’s what I think happens, it’s probably better if you watch it and then let Rhys take you through how it all came together.

 The initial concept for Underfoot came while I was still getting my BFA at the School of the Art Institute of Chicago.
 At the time I was watching a lot of old Fleischer brother cartoons.
 Conceptually speaking, those films are amazingly layered and dimensional.
 The cute designs hide a world of anger, violence and poetry.
 I was also watching old expressionist films from the 30s and 40s.
 These two sources created the initial thrust of the project – an animation that would play off the cliche of the anthropomorphized object, but would bring forth the more formal and cinematic qualities of expressionist cinema.
 The concept from the beginning was about a relationship between an incompatible plug and socket, and a sleeping man in the room that enforces violence.